-A math teacher interviewed by ODCA noted that supply problems at her school threatened her ability to implement a new math curriculum known as “Eureka Math.”
+A math teacher interviewed by the DC Auditor noted in the report that supply problems at her school threatened her ability to implement a new math curriculum known as “Eureka Math.”
 The school had received the Eureka Math modules for the first half of the school year but was still waiting for the delivery of the second batch of modules.”
 Finally, the all too well-known shortages of paper, by parents and teachers alike, highlight the lasting and current problem of school procurement problems.
 We have less transparent data regarding how educators are hired, their demographics, and turnover, unfortunately.
-In fact, the very legislative proposals decried in the editorial aim to do something about the quality, comprehensiveness, and transparency of District education data by changing the governance structure of the Office of the State Superintendent of Education - our main educational data warehouse.
+In fact, the very legislative proposals decried in the Washington Post editorial aim to do something about the quality, comprehensiveness, and transparency of District education data by changing the governance structure of the Office of the State Superintendent of Education - our main educational data warehouse.

 Finally, there continues to be debate regarding when and how student test scores on the National Assessment of Educational Progress, NAEP or “the nation’s report card” increased.
 While the popular narrative asserts more growth post Mayoral control another perspective argues scores grew faster in the decade before 2007 than after.
 It's simply inaccurate to claim we know that mayoral control has led to rising test scores.
 And evidence from elsewhere demonstrates that more often than not, there is no evidence mayoral control increases student outcomes.